mcohen01/node-quickbooks/README.md

 <a name="getEmployee" />
 #### getEmployee(id, callback)

-Retrieves the Employee from Quickbooks
+Retrieves the Employee from QuickBooks

 __Arguments__